robayedavies/LitReview/README.md

 Reading_list_abstract_sift:  document keeping note of decisions made about papers returned in keyword search with title and abstract sift carried out

 Search_Results:  count data of papers returned from each database from keyword search.
 Completed on Friday 14 October 2016

+Reading_List_further_screening: Excel document derived from Reading_list_abstract_sift.
+Null responses and duplicates removed.
+Entrants used to locate articles / theses and recording whether downloaded or not